Frequently Asked Questions

 What is the Presidents Cup?

 The Presidents Cup is a biennial global team competition between the United States and an International team that represents the rest of the world excluding Europe.
 The competition alternates between venues in the U.S. and overseas.
 The Presidents Cup is a unique golf event in that there is no purse or prize money.
 Players are not paid for their participation, but each competitor allocates an equal portion of the funds generated to charities of his choice.
-Since the event’s inception, more than $54.4 million has been raised for charity from event proceeds, as well as contributions made on behalf of the Presidents Cup, including a charitable donation of $5.3 million from the 2019 event alone.
-Citi, Cognizant and Rolex are the exclusive Global Partners of the Presidents Cup.
+Since the inception of the Presidents Cup in 1994, more than $56.4 million has been generated from event proceeds.
+Over the past 25 years, the Presidents Cup has impacted more than 475 charities in 18 countries worldwide.
+Cognizant and Rolex are the exclusive Global Partners of the Presidents Cup.

 What is the format of the Presidents Cup?